ZebuSanctuary/ZebuSanctuary/README.md

-No machine yet exists where grass is put \n in at one end and milk is output at the other. \n Therefore the Cow is king.
+No machine yet exists where grass is put \n in at one end and milk is output at the other. <br>
+Therefore the Cow is king.